meln5674/mlflow-oidc-proxy/README.md

 For using the tracking server web browser UI, OIDC is handled as normal.
 For API access, the user is responsible for configuring their SSO provider and authenticating proxy to provide token support.
 See [this fork](https://github.com/meln5674/oauth2-proxy) of OAuth2 Proxy for an example of doing this using OAuth2 offline access tokens.

+For automated access ("Non-Person Entities"), the server provides the ability to use "robot accounts".
+These work similarly to adding SSH public keys to a git repository, but instead work by associating a TLS certificate with a pre-made set of token claims.
+The private key can then be used with the MLFlow library, or with any HTTPS client library.
+These can be used to build models from whtin MLOps pipelines, or to retrieve a model from an automated model server.

 This server is 100% stateless, meaning multiple replicas can be deployed and load-balanced without additional configuration.